Updated December 2020

-- Using small pan, cook pancetta over medium-high heat for 2-3 minutes on either side.
-Remove from heat, place on paper towel while you prepare other ingredients.
+- Using a small pan, cook pancetta over medium-high heat for 2-3 minutes on either side.
+Remove from heat, place on a paper towel while you prepare other ingredients.

-- Scatter the squash mixture evenly over the pizza, top with sliced pancetta, and teaspoons of ricotta all over.
-Sprinkle with the pecorino and baked until brown.
+- Scatter the squash mixture evenly over the pizza, top with sliced pancetta and teaspoons of ricotta all over.
+Sprinkle with the pecorino and bake until brown.
 About 12- 15 minutes.

 - In a large bowl, whisk the remaining 1 tablespoon syrup and 1 tablespoon oil, the vinegar, ½ teaspoon salt, and ¼ teaspoon pepper.
 Add the chard to the bowl, toss and coat.
 Scatter the chard over the flatbread.
 Cut into pieces and serve.